Nathan Bedford Forrest: Historical reputation and legacy

-A monument to Forrest in the Confederate Circle section of Old Live Oak Cemetery in Selma, Alabama reads "Defender of Selma, Wizard of the Saddle, Untutored Genius, The first with the most.
-This monument stands as testament of our perpetual devotion and respect for Lieutenant General Nathan Bedford Forrest.
-CSA 1821–1877, one of the South's finest heroes.
-In honor of Gen. Forrest's unwavering defense of Selma, the great state of Alabama, and the Confederacy, this memorial is dedicated.
-DEO VINDICE".
-As an armory for the Confederacy, Selma provided a substantial part of the Confederacy's ammunition during the American Civil War.
-The bust of Forrest was stolen from the cemetery monument in March 2012 and replaced in May 2015.
-A monument to Forrest at a corner of Veterans Plaza in Rome, Georgia was erected by the United Daughters of the Confederacy in 1909 to honor his bravery for defending Rome from U.S. Army Colonel Abel Streight and his cavalry.
+Specific monuments

+Many memorials have been erected to Forrest, especially in Tennessee and adjacent southern states.
+Forrest was elevated in Memphis—where he lived and died—to the status of folk hero.
+Historian Court Carney suggested that "embarrassed by their city's early capitulation during the Civil War, white Memphians desperately needed a hero and therefore crafted a distorted depiction of Forrest's role in the war."
+Moreover, a "strong Forrest cult exists among fans of the Lost Cause."
+Forrest's legacy as "one of the most controversial—and popular—icons of the war" still draws heated public debate.
+As of 2007, Tennessee had 32 dedicated historical markers linked to Nathan Bedford Forrest, more than were dedicated to all three former Presidents associated with the state combined: Andrew Jackson, James K. Polk, and Andrew Johnson.
+A Tennessee-based organization, the Sons of Confederate Veterans, posthumously awarded Forrest their Confederate Medal of Honor, created in 1977.

+Public schools

-High schools named for Forrest were built in Chapel Hill, Tennessee and Jacksonville, Florida.
+High schools named for Forrest were built in Chapel Hill, Tennessee, and Jacksonville, Florida.
 The school in Jacksonville was named for Forrest in 1959 at the urging of the Daughters of the Confederacy because they were upset about the 1954 Brown v.
 Board of Education decision.
 In 2008, the Duval County School Board voted 5–2 against a push to change the name of Nathan Bedford Forrest High School in Jacksonville.
 In 2013, the board voted 7–0 to begin the process to rename the school.
-At the time the school was all white, but now more than half the student body is black.
+The school was all white until Duval County schools were ordered to be desegregated in 1971, but now more than half the student body is black.
 After several public forums and discussions, Westside High School was unanimously approved in January 2014 as the school's new name.

-In August 2000, a road on Fort Bliss named for Forrest decades earlier was renamed for former post commander Richard T. Cassidy.
-In 2005, Shelby County Commissioner Walter Bailey started an effort to move the statue over Forrest's grave and rename Forrest Park.
-Former Memphis Mayor Willie Herenton, who is black, blocked the move.
-Others have tried to remove Forrest's bust from the Tennessee House of Representatives chamber.
-Leaders in other localities have also tried to remove or eliminate Forrest monuments, with mixed success.
+The Forrest Hill Academy high school in Atlanta, Georgia, which had been named for Forrest, was renamed the Hank Aaron New Beginnings Academy in April 2021 after the Atlanta Braves baseball star who had died less than three months prior.